Verta-IT/ThemeWPF/README.md

 themeManager.RemoveTheme();
 ```

-7. Add the resource dictionary of selected theme to the element resource e.g. application resources (this is the source that has to be passed into constructor argument of the class 'ThemeManager').
+7. Add the resource dictionary of selected theme to the element resource e.g. application resources (this is the source that has to be passed into constructor argument of the class [ThemeManager](https://github.com/Verta-IT/ThemeWPF/blob/main/Source/VertaIT.ThemeWPF/Themes/ThemeManager.cs)).
 This step is not neccessary but do it if you want to make designer work with a theme.

 ``` xml
 <Application.Resources>